 This message is displayed when the window needs to be reprogrammed.
-If the vehicle's battery has been discharged or disconnected, you may need to program each front window for the express-up feature to work.
-See Power Windows $\Rightarrow$ 59.
+If the vehicle's battery has been recharged or disconnected, you will need to program each front window for the express-up feature to work.
+See Power Windows ♀ 52.